onrocket/launch/README.md

 ### Launch Sequence

 A set of commands make up a launch sequence.
-Some may be run concurrently,, others in a given order.
+Some may be run concurrently, others in a given order.

 Commands are any executable or script that is compatible with the target server.